The Huskies cruised to a meet win in their second competition of the 2016 season

-Greg Roy, University of Connecticut men's track and field head coach, enters the 2012-13 season with a strong returning group of Huskies and a skillful incoming class that will continue his winning traditions during both the indoor and outdoor seasons.
+Greg Roy, University of Connecticut men's track and field head coach, enters the 2016-17 season with a skillful group of young returners and a talented incoming class that will continue his winning traditions during both the indoor and outdoor seasons.

-Roy enters his 28th season as the head coach of the men's cross country team and his 24th season at the helm of the track and field program.
+Roy enters his 32nd season as the head coach of the men's cross country team and his 28th season at the helm of the track and field program.
 Year by year, he has been able to elevate a national caliber program to prominence at the conference, regional and national levels.
-His squads have produced a remarkable 258-41-3 record in dual competitions during his tenure, along with nine BIG EAST track and field titles.
-He has also produced 31 All-Americans during his time at UConn, including 2011 graduate Husky Michael Rutt.
+His squads have earned 12 conference track and field titles.
+He has also produced 35 All-Americans during his time at UConn, including pole vaulterCraig Hunter in 2016.

 Throughout his career at UConn, Roy has established a solid foundation for the cross country and track and field programs.
 With top notch indoor and outdoor facilities, the program has the tools to match the ambitions that Roy and his Huskies set out to reach each year.